Cost of disengagement exceeds $450 billion

 Do we really need it?
 And how can we get it?

-In a nutshell, employee engagement is a measure of the discretionary effort employees are willing to put in.
+In a nutshell, employee engagement is a measure of an employees emotional commitment.
 And it is the key to productivity, retention, and a whole host of other KPIs such as customer satisfaction, safety and absenteeism.
 So yes, we all need it.

 Cultivating employee engagement in our organizations can feel impossible without the right tools, and that’s where many leaders throw up their hands.
 But engagement is within reach—if you have collected the right information about your employees and know how to use it properly.